Risorsa 6

 1. IMMA Regional Implementation

-1. Promote awareness of IMMAs in the region by disseminating links to the e-Atlas and relevant factsheets through appropriate networks and channels, and by mentioning them in reports and publications;
+1. Promote awareness of IMMAs in the region by disseminating links to the e-Atlas and relevant brochures through appropriate networks and channels, and by mentioning them in reports and publications;

 2. Support the transition from science to management within IMMAs by encouraging regional stakeholders to consult and use IMMAs to design appropriate mitigation or management measures, including during relevant marine spatial planning or by examining the need for establishing marine mammal protected areas (MMPAs);